New "metric-affine-like" generalization of Yang-Mills theory: Action and equations of motion

 We will consider the theory with the Lagrangian

-Here the coefficient before the first two terms is chosen so that in the quadratic part of the action in perturbations the terms $\nabla_a\bm{A}_b\nabla^a\bm{A}^b$ and $\nabla_a\bm{B}_b\nabla^a\bm{B}^b$ have the correct coefficient $-1/2$.
+Here the coefficient before the first two terms is chosen so that in the quadratic in perturbations part of the action terms $\nabla_a\bm{A}_b\nabla^a\bm{A}^b$ and $\nabla_a\bm{B}_b\nabla^a\bm{B}^b$ have the correct coefficient $1/2$.
 The introduction of the third mass term is motivated by the natural desire to be able to restore the condition \eqref{CovConstYM} and, consequently, the standard YM in limit $M\to\infty$.
 Of course, we could also introduce other terms, for example, $\tr(\bm{G}_{ab}\bm{F}^{ab})$, $\tr([\bm{N}_a, \bm{N}_b]\bm{F}^{ab})$, etc., but we do not do this solely for the sake of simplicity, in order not to clutter the presentation.
+It is also convenient to redefine the variation of the Hermitian form~\eqref{ExpParametrization} $\bm{h} \mapsto 2\tilde e\bm{h}/M$.

 The Lagrangian \eqref{totalLagrangian} leads to the following classical equations on the background fields:

 where on the right-hand side we have added external anti-Hermitian $\bm{J}_a^\mathrm{ext}$ and Hermitian $\bm{\Lambda}_a^\mathrm{ext}$ gauge currents that can be generated by the matter fields if they are present in the theory.
 For example, for a gauge-charged scalar field with Lagrangian \eqref{LagPhi} they will have the form: